-Best apps for first-time iPhone owners
+Pick up your first iPhone?
+These are the must-have apps to download!

 Dark Sky

 Apple's Weather app has everything you need to check the forecast ahead, but Dark Sky has one fantastic feature that the native Weather app doesn't.
-It lets you know, within minutes, whether it is going to start raining or snowing.
-So, during the wet seasons, you can use it to plan your immediate outdoor activities.
+It lets you know, within minutes, whether it's going to start raining or snowing.
+Dark Sky is one of the best iPhone apps because you get comprehensive, detailed weather reports that can help you plan your immediate outdoor activities.
 Hoping to go for a walk?
-Check Dark Sky to see how much time you have before the rain will start to fall again.
-Use the Weather app for your daily reports and Dark Sky for checking in on impending downpours.
+Check Dark Sky to see how much time you have before the rain starts to fall again.

+While Dark Sky is one of the best, it's important to note that Apple did acquire Dark Sky back in 2020.
+While you can still purchase the app and use it, the iOS app and website will be shutting down at the end of 2022.
+Still, we recommend picking it up and using it for the remainder of the year, because it's one of the best weather apps hands down.
+Once the year ends, however, know that some of Dark Sky's features will remain in the native Weather app on your iPhone.

 Square Cash